rabindranath-mishra/GameBoyZero/README.md

     ```

-* Use lightweight emulators and drivers (core selection matters)
+* Use lightweight emulators and drivers

     Lightweight core config: